'It was a great challenge and experience without a happy end' - Stephan Lichtsteiner confirms Arsenal departure | Goal.com

 Stephan Lichtsteiner has confirmed he is leaving Arsenal after just one season at Emirates Stadium.

-The 35-year-old joined the Gunners on a free transfer from Juventus last summer.
+The 35-year-old joined the Gunners on a free transfer from Juventus last summer and went on to make 23 appearances in all competitions.

+The former Lille and Lazio defender was mainly used as a back-up, with the majority of his starts coming in the Europa League and domestic cup competitions.

+An injury to Hector Bellerin in January presented Lichtsteiner with a first-team opportunity but he ended the campaign behind Shkodran Mustafi and Ainsley Maitland-Niles in the pecking order, starting just two of the Gunners' final 18 games.

+He was an unused substitute in the club's final match of the campaign, a 4-1 thrashing by Chelsea in the Europa League final that not only ended their hopes of silverware but also of Champions League football next season after a fifth-placed finish in the Premier League.

-In a message posted on Instagram the Switzerland international thanked the fans, his teammates and club staff while expressing his disappointment at the club's 4-1 Europa League final defeat to Chelsea.
+In a message posted on Instagram the Switzerland international thanked the fans, his teammates and club staff while expressing his disappointment at their Europa League final defeat.

 "Dear Gunners, we were close to add an important chapter to this amazing club’s history.
 But to be close is unfortunately not good enough.
 This is hard to accept," said Lichtsteiner on Instagram.